'Not a miracle': How all 103 people aboard jet survived Mexico crash

 All modern planes are certified to be evacuated within 90 seconds.

-Gleave said investigators would likely be focused on the strong winds, heavy rain and marble-sized hail that lashed the area around the time of the crash.
+Gleave said investigators would probably focus on the strong winds, heavy rain and marble-sized hail that lashed the area around the time of the crash.

 "It was pouring rain — honestly I thought, 'Why in the world are we even taking off?'"